Rudi (band)

 Rudi were a punk rock/power pop band from Belfast formed in 1975.
-Throughout the late 1970s they were one of the most popular Northern Ireland punk bands but while The Undertones and Stiff Little Fingers secured record deals with major labels and had chart success, Rudi didn’t hit the big time and became 'the band that time forgot'.
+Throughout the late 1970s they were one of the most popular Northern Ireland punk bands.
+However, while The Undertones and Stiff Little Fingers secured record deals with major labels and had chart success, Rudi did not hit the big time and became 'the band that time forgot'.
 Rudi split in 1982.
-Their recordings can still be found today.

 History

 Formation

 Rudi formed in 1975 as a covers band, playing rock 'n' roll and glam rock hits.
 The original members were Drew Brown (drums), Leigh Carson, Graham "Grimmy" Marshall (bass guitar), Ronnie Matthews (guitar, lead vocals) and Brian Young (guitar, vocals).
 The band's name was taken from a single called "Oo Oo Rudi" by the Jook.

 Live

 Carson left, and after bassist Johnny Stewart joined, Marshall moved to drums and the group adopted a pop punk sound.